open-telemetry/opentelemetry-specification/specification/trace/api.md

 | `get_account/{accountId}` | Also good (using the "HTTP route") |

 The `Span`'s start and end timestamps reflect the elapsed real time of the operation.

+For example, an http server span should start right when the request has begun being handled by the server, and end when the response has been completely sent.
+This would include the following, if they are present in that particular request-response cycle:

+- receiving the HTTP request
+- parsing of the HTTP request
+- parsing of the body of the HTTP request
+- any web server middleware that is applied
+- business logic
+- construction of the HTTP response
+- sending of the HTTP response

 A `Span`'s start time SHOULD be set to the current time on [span creation](#span-creation).
 After the `Span` is created, it SHOULD be possible to change the its name, set its `Attribute`s, and add `Link`s and `Event`s.
 These MUST NOT be changed after the `Span`'s end time has been set.